mems/calepin/Web/Web.md

 - `/Applications/Safari/Contents/Resources` (`Reader.html`, `ReaderThumb.png`, `ReaderTrack.png`, `ReaderBg.png`, `ScratchBg.png`)
 - [Thoughts on Safari Reader’s generated HTML · Mathias Bynens](https://mathiasbynens.be/notes/safari-reader-html)
 - [How to enable Safari Reader on your site? · Mathias Bynens](https://mathiasbynens.be/notes/safari-reader)

+> 1. open safari web inspector.
+> 2. disable (pause) Javascript in the Safari console debugger
+> 3. open a web page that can be view in reader mode

+See also [Safari Reader Source Code](http://blog.manbolo.com/2013/03/18/safari-reader-source-code) and [anonyme.js](https://gist.github.com/euskadi31/ec3e82bf94da2ea9bd430a5f3a1042af) (`ReaderArticleFinder`)

 Other: